 F 5:31:00 to 6:00:00 3:01:00 to 4:00:00 1:41:00 to 2:00:00 46:00 to 1:00:00 NONE

-• Participants do not have to send proof of time for Corrals C, D, E or F.
+• Participants do not need to submit proof of time for Corrals C, D, E, or F.

-• On race day athletes are required to stay in the corral they are assigned for contact tracing purposes.
+• On race day, athletes are required to remain in their assigned corral for participant tracking and safety purposes.

-• The deadline to be placed in Corral A or Corral B is February 1st.
-After the deadline, you will be placed in a corral that has an opening.
+• The deadline to be placed in Corral A or B is February 1.

-• Placement in Corral A and Corral B is NOT automatic and is NOT guaranteed
+• Placement in Corral A and Corral B is not automatic and not guaranteed.

 FAQs